gregsford/javascript30/README.md

 <hr>

+*UPDATE*

+<em>Although I was able to get the server to connect for this one, I didn't have the proper settings to really make this one work because I am running on a windows machine.
+I decided to code along with it anyway just to see how the different code runs and what they do, but unfortunately I wasn't able to do much with this one.
+Once I get a Mac I will have another try at this one, or I'll do some research and see if there's any other Windows users that found a way to make this lesson work better that I can utilize.</em>

 Day 22: FOLLOW ALONG LINK HIGHLIGHTER (completed: 9/14/2022)

 This one was cool.
 I have seen this feature before, so watching how it is done was pretty cool.
 I'm starting to get a little more familiar with CreateElement and adding classlists.
 A project that I'm working on I will be using those to add and change some things, so the more I see it getting used the more I hopefully will get comfortable using it.
 I have seen getBoundingClientRect before but was unfamiliar with what it did.
 I still need to look more into it but I think I've got a good idea of it's use.